By Candice Leon, Senior Director, Ad Operations & Analytics

-Most existing solutions aren't as accurate as of the cookie and, while existing and proposed solutions may be viable replacements to third-party cookies, they should be viewed as short-term solutions.
-The one exception to the existing solutions are the companies with vast amounts of 1st party login level data such as Google, Facebook and Amazon.
+Most existing solutions aren't as accurate as the cookie and, while existing and proposed solutions may be viable replacements to third-party cookies, they should be viewed as short-term solutions.
+The one exception to the existing solutions are the companies with vast amounts of first-party login level data such as Google, Facebook and Amazon.

 FIRST-PARTY COOKIE VS THIRD-PARTY COOKIES

 The idea of a cookieless future excludes the first-party cookie.
 First-party cookies will continue to be supported in the future because of their crucial role in website functionality.
 For example, e-commerce sites would not be able to function without the first-party cookie because they store information about users as they shop and add items to their cart.
 More on this later, but first-party cookies gather valuable information that can help advertisers in a cookieless world.

 Google stated in January 2020, it’s planning to end support for third-party tracking cookies in its popular Chrome browser “within two years.”
 The majority of internet users (46%) access the internet with Google Chrome.

 The alternative to third-party cookies that Chrome is proposing is called Privacy Sandbox.
 Chrome’s Privacy Sandbox will execute advertising processes in a restricted environment as first announced on August 22, 2019.